Hamilcar Barca

 Hamilcar commanded the Carthaginian land forces in Sicily from 247 BC to 241 BC, during the latter stages of the First Punic War.
 He kept his army intact and led a successful guerrilla war against the Romans in Sicily.
 Hamilcar retired to Carthage after the peace treaty in 241 BC, following the defeat of Carthage.
-When the Mercenary War burst out in 239 BC, Hamilcar was recalled to command and was instrumental in concluding that conflict successfully.
+When the Mercenary War broke out in 239 BC, Hamilcar was recalled to command and was instrumental in concluding that conflict successfully.
 Hamilcar commanded the Carthaginian expedition to Spain in 237 BC, and for eight years expanded the territory of Carthage in Spain before dying in battle in 228 BC.
 He may have been responsible for creating the strategy which his son Hannibal implemented in the Second Punic War to bring the Roman Republic close to defeat.

 Name

 Hamilcar is the latinization of Hamílkas (Ἁμίλκας), the hellenized form of the common Semitic Phoenician-Carthaginian masculine given name ḥmlk (𐤇𐤌𐤋𐤊) or ḥmlqrt (𐤇𐤌𐤋𐤒𐤓𐤕), meaning "Melqart's brother".

 The cognomen or epithet brq (𐤁𐤓𐤒) means "thunderbolt" or "shining".
-It is cognate with the Arabic name Barq, Maltese word Berqa, the Assyrian Neo-Aramaic name Barkho, and the Hebrew name Barak and equivalent to the Greek Keraunos, which was borne by many commanders contemporary with Hamilcar and his son Hannibal.
+It is cognate with the Arabic name Barq, Maltese word Berqa, the Assyrian Neo-Aramaic name Barkho, and the Hebrew name Barak, and equivalent to the Greek Keraunos, which was borne by many commanders contemporary with Hamilcar and his son Hannibal.

 Early life

 Little is known about the origins or history of the Barca family prior to the Punic Wars.
-Quoting Tony Bath, "The Barca family, which originally came from Cyrene, was a powerful one but not at that time among the first families of Carthage".
-(The origins of Carthage go back to the city of Tabarka, present-day Tunisia).
-Unfortunately Tony Bath omits references.
+According to the Dictionary of African Biography, it has been suggested that the Barca family originally came from Cyrene, i.e., modern-day Libya.
 Lance Serge states that Hamilcar's family was part of the landed aristocracy of Carthage.
-Hamilcar was a young man of 28 when he received the Sicilian command in 247 BC.
+Hamilcar was 28 when he received the Sicilian command in 247 BC.
 By this time he had three daughters, and his son Hannibal was born during the same year.